Date: June 12, 2020

 Summer’s beginning is full of possibility!

 Using poems, songs and imagery, writer and naturalist Catherine Young will lead exercises and prompts to spark your creativity.
-We will generate and craft poetry and brief prose based on the season’s poetic awakening while sharing a summer day in this beautiful location.
+We will generate and craft poetry and brief prose based on the season’s poetic awakening while sharing a beautiful summer day.